dotnet/aspnetcore/src/SignalR/README.md

 ## Deploying

 Once you've installed the NPM modules, they will be located in the `node_modules/@aspnet/signalr` and `node_modules/@aspnet/signalr-protocol-msgpack` folders.
 If you are building a NodeJS application or using an ECMAScript module loader/bundler (such as [webpack](https://webpack.js.org)), you can load them directly.
 If you are building a browser application without using a module bundler, you can find UMD-compatible bundles in the `dist/browser` folder; minified versions are provided as well.
 Simply copy these to your project as appropriate and use a build task to keep them up-to-date.

-## Building from source

-To run a complete build on command line only, execute `build.cmd` or `build.sh` without arguments.

-If this is your first time building *SignalR* please see the [Getting Started](docs/GettingStarted.md) for more information about project dependencies and other build-related information specific to *SignalR*.

-See [developer documentation](https://github.com/aspnet/Home/wiki) for general information on building and contributing to this and other [aspnet](https://github.com/aspnet) repositories.